On a Spectrum-level Splitting of the $BP \langle 2 \rangle$-Cooperations Algebra

 If the second filtration is also regular, then each filtration induces an associated spectral sequence converging to $H^{*}\R T(A,C)$.
-Specifically, these are the spectral sequence associated the double complex $T(X,Y)$.
+Specifically, these are the spectral sequences associated to the double complex $T(X,Y)$.
 We will use the spectral sequence associated to the second filtration.

 \begin{proposition}\cite[p.370]{cartan_eilenberg} Let $A,C$ be complexes as described above.
 If the second filtration $F_{II}^{q}$ is regular, then the following spectral sequence is convergent:

 \end{proposition}